BuiHaiNinh/pizzawebsiteEWA/README.md

 - There is a `Makefile` that includes several usefull calls for docker e.g. you can call `make start` instead of `docker-compose up -d`.

 - You will find the Apache Logfiles in the folder `Log` of your src folder.
 So you can access it from outside of the container.
+- There are well known attacks on computers using docker and containers.
+So here are some basic recommendations for security
+  - Please make sure that your firewall is always up and running.
+  - In the settings of docker you will find the option `Expose daemon on tcp://localhost:2375 without TLS`.
+If you do not need this feature you should switch it off for security reasons.
+  - Start the containers only when you need it.